elmtree-askmo/cloudcannon-app/content/learn/physics/what-is-the-historical-significance-of-the-relationship-between-physics-and-mathematics.md

 url: /learn/physics/questions/what-is-the-historical-significance-of-the-relationship-between-physics-and-mathematics
 score: -1.0
 related_article1:
-    id: 119483
-    title: >-
-        What is the conservation of angular momentum and its mathematical basis?
-    subject: Physics
-    url: /learn/physics/questions/what-is-the-conservation-of-angular-momentum-and-its-mathematical-basis
-related_article2:
     id: 119474
     title: >-
         Can you explain Newton's Law of Gravitation and its mathematical formulation?
     subject: Physics
     url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-and-its-mathematical-formulation
+related_article2:
+    id: 119480
+    title: >-
+        How did the Babylonian method influence the development of physics?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/how-did-the-babylonian-method-influence-the-development-of-physics
 related_article3:
-    id: 119472
+    id: 119496
     title: >-
-        How does mathematics help us understand natural phenomena?
+        How do physicists determine which mathematical tools to use for specific problems?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
+    url: /learn/physics/questions/how-do-physicists-determine-which-mathematical-tools-to-use-for-specific-problems
 related_article4:
-    id: 119486
+    id: 119473
     title: >-
-        How does the minimum principle apply to physics and mathematics?
+        What is Faraday's Law and how does it relate to mathematics?
     subject: Physics
+    url: /learn/physics/questions/what-is-faradays-law-and-how-does-it-relate-to-mathematics
+related_article5:
+    id: 119479
+    title: >-
+        What are fundamental principles and consequential statements in physics?
+    subject: Physics
-    url: /learn/physics/questions/how-does-the-minimum-principle-apply-to-physics-and-mathematics
+    url: /learn/physics/questions/what-are-fundamental-principles-and-consequential-statements-in-physics
 ---

 &nbsp;